ncjaz/datalens/src/sphinx/plugins/settings.md

 - Schema is `datalens.domain.system.settings.AppSettings`
 - Per-plugin settings live under `AppSettings.plugin_settings` keyed by plugin ID

+DataLens also supports *metadata overrides* for discovered plugins (without editing plugin manifests on disk):

+- Stored in `AppSettings.plugin_overrides`
+- Used to override fields like author/description/group/nav label for UI/UX purposes
+- Edited via `Plugins -> Manage Plugins…`

 ## Built-in app fields

 `AppSettings` also stores a few core app fields used by the welcome/startup UX: